 Conclusion

 Lithuania’s public attribution of a GRU-linked sabotage network signals a shift in how European states confront low-profile but geopolitically potent threats.
-When contextualized alongside explosive parcel schemes, critical undersea cable investigations, and analyst reports, a coherent picture emerges: modern sabotage is undermines confidence, complicates governance, and challenges regional security architectures without triggering open war.
+When contextualized alongside explosive parcel schemes, critical undersea cable investigations, and analyst reports, a coherent picture emerges: modern sabotage undermines confidence, complicates governance, and challenges regional security architectures without triggering open war.

 Europe is now wrestling with a form of conflict that sits squarely between peace and declared war, a landscape where infrastructure, logistics, and civilian networks are increasingly contested.
 How governments adapt to these hybrid pressures may shape the security environment for years to come.